w3c/wai-intro-atag/content/no-code.md

 ### The tool helps make images and videos accessible

 <p><span class="persona">Persona: </span>
-  Dacso runs an car repair shop and does a lot of body work.
+  Dacso runs a car repair shop and does a lot of body work.
 His daughter created a website for him to showcase his work.
 Dacso uploads before-and-after photos of his projects.
 He also posts videos with simple maintenance tips.
 </p>
 <div class="quotes">
   <ul>